isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 As expected, adding the index takes time, even if the column `c` is `VIRTUAL`: For an index we extract the indexed values from the table, sort them and store them together with pointers to the base row in the (secondary) index tree.
 In InnoDB, the pointer to the base row always is the primary key, so what we get in the index is actually pairs of `(c, id)`.

+We can prove that:

+1. Queries for `c` can be answered from the index.
-We can prove that: Queries for `c` or for `c` and `id` should both be covering, that is, the queried values are all present in the index so that going to the base row is unnecessary.
-In an `EXPLAIN` we see this being indicated with `using index`, and indeed:
+2. Queries for `c` and `id` should also be covering: the queried values are all present in the index so that going to the base row is unnecessary.
+In an `EXPLAIN` we see this being indicated with `using index`.
+3. Querying for `c` and `a` is not covering, so the `using index` should be gone.

+And indeed:

 {% highlight sql %}
 mysql> explain select c from t1 where c < 50\G